How to Master DBT’s TIPP Skills EASILY

 • Try a jump rope (bring out your inner Rocky – ADDRRIIAAAAAAN)

-I guarantee that after you do this, you’ll feel a little bit tired, and the overwhelming emotions will become more balanced
+I guarantee that after you do this, you’ll feel slightly tired, and the overwhelming emotions will become more balanced

 What I like to do is wear my smartwatch and check what my heart rate is before I start.

-Doing this will make sure that my attention is really shifted onto the cardio and not focusing on my emotions.
+Doing this will ensure that my attention is really shifted to the cardio and not to my emotions.

-Now, if you don’t have a smartwatch, you can still do something like this.
+Now, you can still do something like this if you don’t have a smartwatch.

-Here’s an idea for you: As you’re starting to work out, talk to yourself (Ah, the voices!) or to someone with you.
-If you’re struggling to get full sentences out in between breaths, then you’re at your upper limit.
+Here’s an idea for you: As you start to work out, talk to yourself (Ah, the voices!) or someone with you.
+If you struggle to get full sentences out in between breaths, you’re at your upper limit.

-So that’d be the time to slow down a bit and then ramp up again.
+So that’d be the time to slow down and then ramp up again.
 Guarantee this works every time.
 I’d sell my mother for that bet!

-Another thing to try: Write down the level of emotions on a scale of 1 to 100 before you start the exercise.
-Then write down again after you’ve finished the exercise what your emotions feel like.
+Another thing to try is to write down your emotions on a scale of 1 to 100 before you start the exercise.
+Then, write down again after you’ve finished the exercise what your emotions feel like.

 Cool.
 So you’re sweating now, right?
 It’s time to BREATHE!